 Except for humans, all other great apes (chimpanzees, bonobos, gorillas and orangutans) are endangered.
 Recent work has improved our understanding of the demographic and long-term adaptive history of non-human great apes, but little is known about their recent genetic adaptations.
 Knowing how these species have adapted to their ecological niches is critical to understand their evolution and adaptive potential, and it is urgently required given the rapid changes to their habitats, which puts them all on the brink of extinction.

-Preliminary results from our group, based on whole genome sequences of individuals from sanctuaries in Africa, suggest that the different chimpanzee subspecies differ in the degree to which they have experienced recent, local adaptations.
-This is an interesting observation, but thus far we have been unable to determine which environmental pressures were responsible for these genetic adaptations.
+Recent work in our group, based on genome sequences of individuals from sanctuaries in Africa, revealed distinct genetic adaptations among the four chimpanzee subspecies.
+This is interesting as it shows that each subspecies have differentially adapted to its particular habitat.
+Nevertheless, thus far we have been unable to determine which environmental pressures were responsible for these adaptations.